sagaquisces/pig_latin/README.md

-# Leap Year Calculator
+# Pig Latin Generator
-A web page that accepts a year, and determines if the year is or will be a leap year...um, year.
+A web page that accepts a word in English and provides Pig Latin version.

 |Behavior - Plain English|Input|Output|